Reggae: Emergence in Jamaica

 Reggae developed from ska and rocksteady in the late 1960s.
 Larry And Alvin's "Nanny Goat" and the Beltones' "No More Heartaches" were among the songs in the genre.
 The beat was distinctive from rocksteady in that it dropped any of the pretensions to the smooth, soulful sound that characterized slick American R&B, and instead was closer in kinship to US southern funk, being heavily dependent on the rhythm section to drive it along.
-Reggae's great advantage was its almost limitless flexibility: from the early, jerky sound of Lee Perry's "People Funny Boy", to the uptown sounds of Third World's "Now That We've Found Love", it was an enormous leap through the years and styles, yet both are instantly recognizable as reggae.
+From its earliest years, reggae evolved in a variety of stylistic directions, from the raw sound of Lee Perry's "People Funny Boy" to the polished recordings of Third World's "Now That We've Found Love", while retaining its distinctive rhythmic foundation.
 The shift from rocksteady to reggae was illustrated by the organ shuffle pioneered by Jamaican musicians like Jackie Mittoo and Winston Wright and featured in transitional singles "Say What You're Saying" (1968) by Eric "Monty" Morris and "People Funny Boy" (1968) by Lee "Scratch" Perry.